saketjha34/Python-Deep-Learning-Projects/Anime Face Generator using GANs/README.md

 └── requirements.txt
 ```

 ## Dataset

-Sure!
-Here's a section about the dataset for your README:

----

-## Dataset

 The dataset used for training the DCGAN model consists of thousands of anime face images.
 These images have been curated to provide a diverse set of examples, encompassing various styles and features typical of anime characters.
 The dataset is preprocessed to ensure consistency in size and quality, which helps in stabilizing the training process and improving the quality of the generated images.
 You can find the dataset in the `dataset/` directory within this repository.